mustafab0/foot_mounted_pdr/README.md

 ### Software Setup
 - [ ] Clone or download the project repository from GitHub to your local machine.
+  - This project requires several Python packages for its execution.
+All the required packages are listed in the `requirements.txt` file.

+    To install these packages, you can use pip, a package manager for Python.
+Simply run the following command in your terminal:

+    ```bash
+     pip install -r requirements.txt
+    ```

 - [ ] Ensure you have the env installed in the 'env.yaml' file
   - Arduino IDE is required for the hardware device